Capybara: Diet and predation

 Capybaras are herbivores, grazing mainly on grasses and aquatic plants, as well as fruit and tree bark.
 They are very selective feeders and feed on the leaves of one species and disregard other species surrounding it.
 They eat a greater variety of plants during the dry season, as fewer plants are available.
 While they eat grass during the wet season, they have to switch to more abundant reeds during the dry season.
 Plants that capybaras eat during the summer lose their nutritional value in the winter, so they are not consumed at that time.
 The capybara's jaw hinge is not perpendicular, so they chew food by grinding back-and-forth rather than side-to-side.
 Capybaras are autocoprophagous, meaning they eat their own feces as a source of bacterial gut flora, to help digest the cellulose in the grass that forms their normal diet, and to extract the maximum protein and vitamins from their food.
 They also regurgitate food to masticate again, similar to cud-chewing by cattle.
-As is the case with other rodents, the front teeth of capybaras grow continually to compensate for the constant wear from eating grasses; their cheek teeth also grow continuously.
+Like other rodents, a capybara's front teeth grow continually to compensate for the constant wear from eating grasses; their cheek teeth also grow continuously.

 Like its relative the guinea pig, the capybara does not have the capacity to synthesize vitamin C, and capybaras not supplemented with vitamin C in captivity have been reported to develop gum disease as a sign of scurvy.

-They can have a lifespan of 8–10 years, but tend to live less than four years in the wild due to predation from jaguars, pumas, ocelots, eagles, and caimans.
-The capybara is also the preferred prey of the green anaconda.
+The maximum lifespan of the capybara is 8 to 10 years, but in the wild capybaras usually do not live longer than four years because of predation from South American big cats such as jaguars and cougars and from non-mammalian predators such as caimans, green anacondas and piranhas.